GiovaneIwamoto/grid-motors/README.md

 One potential technology that was not applied in this project is pagination for the GET ALL methods.
 Pagination is a technique used to limit the amount of data returned from a query or API endpoint, typically for retrieving large datasets, and it can greatly improve the performance and efficiency of data retrieval operations.

 By implementing pagination, the application could have provided a more scalable and optimized solution for fetching data, particularly in scenarios where there are a large number of records to be returned.
 Pagination allows for retrieving data in smaller, more manageable chunks, reducing the load on the server and improving response times.
 This can be particularly beneficial in cases where bandwidth or processing resources are limited, or when dealing with slow or unreliable network connections.

-While pagination is not implemented in the current project, it could have been a valuable addition to optimize the performance and user experience of the application, especially when dealing with large datasets.

 > [!WARNING]
 > Jest unit testing coverage achieved only 40%, which is not very satisfactory.
 It is evident that there is ample room for improvement in terms of test coverage.
 Increasing the test coverage can greatly enhance the overall quality and reliability of the codebase, as it helps to identify and fix potential issues and regressions.